LinneaHarts/ultimate_challenge/README.md

 3. Briefly discuss how Ultimate might leverage the insights gained from the model to improve its longterm rider retention (again, a few sentences will suffice).

 __Selected Finding Highlights:__
-* Time since last ride is thhe most important driver of retention, so I would recommend giving incentives to riders who go too long without a ride
+* Time since last ride is the most important driver of retention, so I would recommend giving incentives to riders who go too long without a ride
 * Android users are less likely to be retained, so Ultimate might want to look into the usability and performance of their app on Android
 * Membership in Ultimate Black drives retention, so marketing it more might help

-For more detail see this notebook: [Part 3: Predictive Modeling](notebooks/Part%203%20Predictive%20Modeling.ipynb)
+For the full answer, see this notebook: [Part 3: Predictive Modeling](notebooks/Part%203%20Predictive%20Modeling.ipynb)